 I guess we were wildly optimistic thinking we could book a site for the weekend on the Wednesday and Thursday of the same week in the peak of the Tourist season.
 Staying on sites definitely takes away the spontaneity we have when wild camping.

 We finally did get on our first CL in May 2022.
 We were completely out of water, so we fell back on a CL.
 Most were booked up but we found a one in North Lancashire.
 The Handbook said prices from £13 which I thought was expensive given they had no toilets or showers.
 We were charged £20!
 All we used was the water and waste disposal.
-We do not use a hook up.
+We did not use a hook up.
 We effectively paid £20 for 50 litres of water.